Charlotte Catholic High School: Lacrosse

-On May 15, 2010, the Charlotte Catholic Women's Lacrosse team became the first North Carolina Women's Lacrosse state champions in NCHSAA history.
-The Men's Lacrosse team won its first NCHSAA state championship in 2014.
+On May 15, 2010, the Charlotte Catholic Women's Lacrosse team became the first North Carolina women's lacrosse state champions in NCHSAA history.
+The men's lacrosse team won its first NCHSAA state championship in 2014.
+In 2026, the men's and women's lacrosse programs swept the NCHSAA championships at the new 1A-6A level.

+Soccer

+The men's and women's Cougar soccer programs have experienced great success over the years, with the men's team winning eight state championships and the women's team claiming four of their own.
+Both genders won a state championship in 2026, with the men winning on penalties in the fall and the women completing an unbeaten season in the spring.

 Rugby

 Charlotte Catholic's Rugby team in 2010 had a perfect regular season and won all three of its matches at USA Rugby South High School Championships, advancing to the National championships.
 In 2011, Charlotte Catholic again competed in the National Championships finishing in 4th place.
+In 2026, they won the North Carolina Single-School League Boys High School Rugby State Championship along with a perfect season.

 Basketball

-During the 2015-2016 school year Charlotte Catholic won both the men's basketball and football 4A state championships.
+During the 2015-2016 school year, Charlotte Catholic won the NCHSAA 4A men's basketball state championship.

-Catholic and Country Day Football Rivalry

-The Cook (Oddo) Cup is an annual football game between Charlotte Catholic and Charlotte Country Day School (CCDS), with the football fields alternating schools each year.
-The cup is named after Country Day's Coach Cook.

 Football

-Catholic won their first NCHSAA football state championship in 1977.
+Catholic has long been one of the top football teams in greater Charlotte, first rising to prominence in the 1970s under longtime head coach Jim Oddo and his Wing-T option offense.
+The "Big Red Machine" won their first NCHSAA football state championship in 1977, taking the 2A title.
 In 2005, the Cougars won the NCHSAA 3AA state championship, after winning the 2AA state championship in 2004.
 Catholic went 32-0 over the span of the 2004 and 2005 seasons.
+Oddo won more than 200 games in his time as head coach and the playing field at Catholic's Keffer Stadium has been named in his honor.

-After taking over from Coach Oddo in 2014, new head coach Mike Brodowicz has led Catholic to unprecedented success in football.
-Since then, Brodowicz led Catholic to the NCHSAA 4A state championship game in his first season, falling to New Bern High School in the title game.
-In 2015, Brodowicz led Catholic to their first 4A state championship victory, defeating Junius H Rose High School.
-In 2016, Catholic lost to James B. Dudley High School (led by future Virginia Tech QB Hendon Hooker) in the NCHSAA semi-finals.
-In 2017, Catholic was moved to 3A for all sports and the 3A classification for football.
-Catholic won three straight state championships in football from 2017–2019: 2017 over Havelock High School, 2018 over Jacksonville High School, and 2019 over Southern Nash High School.
-Catholic was recognized by MaxPreps as the best football program in North Carolina during the 2010s.
+After Coach Oddo's retirement in 2014, new head coach Mike Brodowicz led Catholic to unprecedented success in football.
+Coach Brodowicz modernized the Cougars' option to the flexbone and took Catholic to the NCHSAA 4A state championship game in his first season, falling to New Bern High School in the title game.
+In 2015, Brodowicz led Catholic to their first state championship victory at the 4A level, defeating Junius H. Rose High School.
+In 2016, Catholic lost to James B. Dudley High School in the NCHSAA 4A semi-finals.
+In 2017, Catholic was moved to the NCHSAA 3A classification for all sports and the 3A level for football.
+Charlotte Catholic football would win four straight 3A state championships from 2017–2020.

+MaxPreps recognized Charlotte Catholic as the best football program in North Carolina during the 2010s.